Pavithra-Veeramani/Word-Bingo/README.md

 * **Feedback Button**
     <p>The feedback button is linked to the feedback page where the users can enter their comments.</p>

-### Instructions Section
+### Instructions Page
 <img src="assets/images/readme/screenshot-instructions.png" width="600">

-* The instruction section provides information about how to play the game.
+<p>The instruction section provides information about how to play the game.
+This includes hints and tips etc.</p>
+<p>In the HTML an Unordered list is used to list down all the instructions wrapped inside a div container.</p>

-### Feedback Section
+### Feedback Page
 <img src="assets/images/readme/screenshot-feedback.png" width="600">

-* The feedback section provides input fields and feedback area where the user can enter their comments.
+<p>The feedback section provides input fields and feedback area where the user can enter their comments.</p>
+<p>The user can enter their name, email and a comment and submit using a Submit button.
+The form is posted to https://formdump.codeinstitute.net </p>

 [Back to top ⇧](#Wordle)